AnouchkaDESMETTRE/HydrogenProject/README.md

 * Expected Types of Results:
 The solution is then processed and visualized, by writing the results to VTK files for visualization with Paraview.

-    * Spatiotemporal profiles of hydrogen gas density (ρ_g) along the tank.
+    * Spatiotemporal profiles of hydrogen gas density along the tank.
-    * Temporal evolution of the average hydrogen density in the solid (ρ_s).
+    * Temporal evolution of the average hydrogen density in the solid.
     * Qualitative comparison of the absorption/desorption rate with Darzi et al.'s results based on parameters like temperature or pressure.

 * Ferrite.jl and DifferentialEquations.jl Tutorials: